 Support for our Armed Forces Community

-In Gateshead we are very proud of our proactive support for our armed forces community.
-In 2012 we signed an Armed Forces Covenant since 2012.
+We have been a signatory to the Armed Forces Covenant since 2012.
 However, in 2020 we affirmed our commitment to ensuring that serving and former members of the armed forces and their families are treated fairly and are not disadvantaged as a result of their service, by signing a new Armed Forces Covenant.

-Subsequently, in 2015 we were one of the first local authorities in the UK to receive a Gold Award through the Ministry of Defence's Employer Recognition Scheme.
-The award recognises employers who demonstrate positive attitudes and policies towards serving and ex-members of the Armed Forces.
+In addition, in 2020 we were the first organisation in the North East to have its Ministry of Defence Employer Recognition Scheme Gold Award revalidated.
+The award recognises employers who demonstrate positive attitudes and policies towards serving and ex-members of the armed forces.

 What we have done to provide support

-For an overview of the wide range of support provided/ outcomes for our armed forces community so far - see our annual report [2.63MB].
+For an overview of the wide range of support provided/outcomes for our armed forces community so far, view or download our annual report (PDF) [18MB] (opens new window) .